 ABOUT FLOWERWORK FARM

-Flowerwork Farm is a no-till, regenerative flower farm in downtown Florence, Massachusetts.
-We are members of the Grow Food Northampton Community Farm and follow organic growing methods.
+Flowerwork Farm is a no-till, regenerative flower farm and floral design studio in Western Massachusetts.
+We are members of the Grow Food Northampton Community Farm and follow all organic growing methods.
 We grow a variety of annuals, perennials, bulbs and flowering shrubs and trees.

-We practice sustainable farming and floral methods like locally sourced organic fertilizers, recycled paper based mulch, foam-free floral designs and re-purposed arrangement vessels and harvesting buckets.
-We are focused on providing locally grown flowers for our neighbors, finding unconventional, convenient and affordable ways to bring our customers some seasonal joy.
+We use sustainable growing practices like cultivating living soil on our farm, and eco-friendly design practices for event work.
+We are focused on providing locally grown flowers for our neighbors, finding unconventional, convenient, and affordable ways to bring our customers seasonal joy and event design services.

 Stacia Potter is a farmer-florist, designer, and maker with a passion for creativity and a love for taking on a challenge.
 With a BFA in sculpture from the University of Massachusetts Amherst, Stacia brings a unique artistic eye to her floral designs and event creations.